 There are approximately 15 million single moms in the United States.
-And with divorce rates at 50% and 1 in every 2 babies being born outside marriage, these numbers are expected to rise.
+And with divorce rates at approximately 50% and 1 in every 2 babies being born outside marriage, these numbers are expected to rise.
 67% of today’s single parents are not actively attending a local church.
-Yet, less than 1% of all Christian Evangelical churches have any type of formalized single mother’s program and outreach plan.
+Yet, less than 1% of all Christian churches have any type of formalized single mother’s program and outreach plan.

 Even as you read, many of you may be thinking of single moms that are thriving in your church.
-You may be thinking of Angela who had a rough divorce, but has now bounced back and is thriving in the house with her two precious kiddos, serving on a regular basis, and attending a regular Bible study.
+You may be thinking of “Angela” who had a rough divorce, but has now bounced back and is thriving in the church with her two precious kiddos, serving on a regular basis, and attending a regular Bible study.
 But for every Angela in your church, there are two other single mothers in your community convinced they don’t belong there.
 Many cite fear of judgment and rejection as reasons why they don’t have a home church.
 Further we know that Satan is a master manipulator who will isolate single mothers and convince them they don’t belong in our churches.
 Whatever the reason that keeps them from coming, we must begin to explore ways to teach them how much they are loved and how welcomed they are in our local churches.

 You may have a Singles’ Ministry or Divorce Recovery Program.
 Maybe your church does an annual Single Moms’ Oil Change or Mother’s Day Banquet.
 All of those things are beautiful starts to an effective single parent program.
 But we must go beyond that!
 (See Why Your One Time Single Moms’ Event isn’t Enough).
 Singles Ministries tend to be an older crowd.
 They are often co-ed and single mothers may not be ready to mingle in a co-ed environment yet.
 If it is an older crowd attending the singles ministry, you may lose your 20s and 30s single mothers.
 We’re huge proponents of divorce recovery programs, but what happens after the 10 weeks end?
 What about the moms who were never married?
 Banquets and events are great ways to serve single mothers and reach new moms, but be certain that you have a formalized Bible study, Connect Group, or Single Moms’ Ministry to plug them into for long-term discipleship and fellowship.
 Singles Ministries, Single Moms’ Ministries, Divorce Programs, and Single Dads’ programs can all co-exist in a church.
 Let’s not over-complicate things.
 Single Moms’ Ministries are simply single moms’ Bible studies, connect groups, or Sunday school classes.
 For more on how to start a single moms’ ministry, visit HERE.

 So, what’s your God-given passion?
 Poverty?
 Abuse?
 Crime?
 Homelessness?
 Human trafficking?
 Orphans?
 You name the passion and I’ll quote you the statistic that ties them directly or indirectly back to single parent homes – moms and kids that are precious to our King.